darkrenaissance/darkfi/bin/tau/README.md

 ```
 This will generate a new secret key in `/home/${USER}/.config/tau/secret_key` that
 you can share with nodes you want them to get and decrypt your tasks, otherwise if you
-have already generated or got a copy from a peer place it either in the same directory
+have already generated or got a copy from a peer place it in the same directory
-`/home/${USER}/.config/tau/secret_key`, or in the config file.

-	in config file:

-		## Secret key
-		key="SECRET_KEY_GOES_HERE"

-DO NOT use `--key` in terminal to pass the secret key.
+`/home/${USER}/.config/tau/secret_key`.

 ### Inbound Node